minhduc29/Alien-Invasion/README.md

 # Alien-Invasion
-Project #2 - An Alien Invasion game using Pygame follows the guide of 'Python Crash Course'
+Project #2 - A game using Pygame based on the guide of 'Python Crash Course'